shadowjdm849/dork-operators-current/README.md

 | ext      | Same as filetype                                    | ext:<type>      | ext:pdf             |
 | index of | Search for direct downloads (not a formal operator) | index of:<term> | index of:mp4 videos |

+For a full list of officially indexable file types supported by Google Search, see [Google's documentation](https://developers.google.com/search/docs/crawling-indexing/indexable-file-types).

 ## Date & Range Dorks

 | Operator | Description                                                  | Syntax              | Example           |